timescale/docs/promscale/send-data/opentelemetry.md

 and Prometheus remote write protocol for metrics.
 You can use any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector to send traces to Promscale using OTLP.
-Currently, Promscale supports only **gRPC** for traces.
-The OpenTelemetry metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.
+Currently, Promscale only supports **gRPC** for traces.
+OpenTelemetry metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.